Avaiga/taipy-getting-started/steps/explain_md/step_1_visual_elements.md

 ...
 ```

+The `dataset` is a `pd.DataFrame`, a basic python object representing here a real time serie.
+Like for many real dataset, it means that for certain days there will be no information.
+The columns are Index, Date and Value.
+The Index is a unique identifier for each data point.
+The Date is the date of the data point.
+The Value is the value of the data point.

 After creating your first web client with just one line of code and reading your data with this code, let's create a more complicated page.